-Some of the causes of poor posture is the habit of slouching, living a sedentary lifestyle, looking down on long periods when using smartphones and tablets and prolonged sitting position while studying or when using a computer or laptop.
-Without regular movements, this could lead to muscle tension and weakness around the shoulders, neck and lower back, which have a complex joint, tendons and muscle connections.
+Some of the causes of poor posture are the habit of slouching, living a sedentary lifestyle, looking down for long periods when using smartphones and tablets and prolonged sitting positions while studying or when using a computer or laptop.
+Without regular movements, this could lead to muscle tension and weakness around the shoulders, neck and lower back, which have complex joints, tendons and muscle connections.
 According to Harvard Health, having poor posture can lead to serious health risks such as incontinence, constipation, heartburn and slowed digestion.
-Therefore, a constant pain on the shoulders should not be neglected.
+Therefore, constant pain in the shoulders should not be neglected.

 Here are some of the symptoms of shoulder impingement:

 Pain radiating on the top and outer side of your shoulder

 Sudden pain when lifting your arm above the head